Published April 4, 2022

 Qualitative - consumer surveys and focus groups

-CI can involve innovative technology and/or legwork.
-Social listening tools will monitor and analyze consumer behavior in real-time, pulling out consumer insights.
+Consumer intelligence can involve innovative technology and/or legwork.
+Social media listening tools will monitor and analyze consumer behavior in real time, pulling out consumer insights.
 While market research - surveys, polls, etc. - will help businesses looking to monitor consumers without a digital footprint.

-Understand the segments in your customer base using demographics data and user attitudes and aspirations.
+Understand the segments in your customer base using demographic data and user attitudes and aspirations.
 Do you know who you’re speaking to?
 Are you giving them what they want?

 This is an example of how Nike used consumer intelligence insights to improve customer relations…

 In 2012, Nike lost its bid to be the official sportswear sponsor of the London Olympics.
-Using consumer intelligence, the brand realized that it’s not just professional sports people looking to push their limits.
+Using customer analysis, the brand realized that it’s not just professional sports people looking to push their limits.
 It turned the spotlight onto consumers.